Parachute Express: History

-In the early 1990s, Parachute Express recorded for Walt Disney Records under the Music Box Artist Series.
-Since 1995, the trio has its own label, Trio Lane Records.
+In the early 1990s, Parachute Express released six albums as part of Walt Disney Records’ Music Box Artist Series.
+In 1995, the trio formed its own label, Trio Lane Records.
 Many of their albums have won national awards including NAPPA awards, the Film Advisory Board Award, an Indie Award, a Toy of The Year Award, and several times the Parents' Choice Gold Award.

 Their long list of honors further included featured performers at the 42nd and 43rd Presidential Inaugural Festivities, performing their "poetic anthem" We The Children.
 This song was included in the Presidential library by then First Lady Hillary Clinton.
 They performed half a dozen times at the Annual Easter Egg Hunt on the lawn of the White House.

 Their video Come Sing With Us! won the Parents Choice Video Award and an International Monitor Award.
 They have been voted "Best Group" by the American Academy of Children's Entertainment.
 In 2010 and 2011, Parachute Express toured China, performing in Nanjing, Shanghai, Beijing, Tianjin, Guangzhou, and Shenzhen.
 The group disbanded in late 2011.